deanishe/alfred-workflow/_sources/tutorial_1.txt

 At this point, download
 `the archive <https://github.com/deanishe/alfred-workflow/archive/master.zip>`_
-from GitHub, extract it and copy the **workflow** subdirectory to your Workflow
+from GitHub, extract it and copy the **workflow** subdirectory to your workflow
 directory:

 .. image:: _static/screen8_finder_with_workflow.png